SUSE-Cloud/keystone-hybrid-backend/README.md

 This is a proof of concept to allow LDAP authentication while using the SQL backend for all the usual operations.
 No users or groups are copied from LDAP.
 For granting roles to users (`keystone user-role-add`), only the user id from LDAP is inserted into the SQL backend.

+The code in this branch has only been tested on the stable/grizzly branch of openstack keystone!

 * * *

 ## Installation ##

 Since this backend relies on both the LDAP and SQL backends, you have to configure both beforehand.
 Use the usual configuration options found in /etc/keystone/keystone.conf.
 However, from the LDAP backend's config, only the ldap.user* options will be used by the hybrid backend (so no tenant/role options).

-You might even want to test that everything is working fine before switching to the hybrid backend by trying to login with the LDAP backend first.
+You should try to see that user authentication works fine with the LDAP backend before trying on the hybrid backend.

 You will probably need to create new roles/tenants which reference the